2018 Georgia state elections: Court of Appeals (Ellington's seat)

+Ballot measures

+Amendment 1

+Creates the Georgia Outdoor Stewardship Trust Fund to protect water quality, wildlife habitat, and parks.

+Amendment 2

+Creates a state-wide business court to lower costs, enhance efficiency, and promote predictable judicial outcomes.

+Amendment 3

+Encourages the conservation, sustainability, and longevity of Georgia's working forests through tax subclassification and grants.

+Amendment 4

+Provides rights for victims of crime in the judicial process.
+Inspired by Marsy's Law.

+Amendment 5

+Authorizes fair allocation of sales tax proceeds to county and city school districts.

+Referendum A

+Provides for a homestead exemption for residents of certain municipal corporations.

+Referendum B

+Provides a tax exemption for certain homes for the mentally disabled.

 Controversies

 The gubernatorial race was particularly controversial during the 2018 elections, as Republican candidate Brian Kemp was also the Georgia Secretary of State, a position which involves overseeing the electoral process, leading to allegations of conflicts of interests.
 Despite calls from Georgia Democrats, organizations such as the NAACP and Common Cause, and former president Jimmy Carter, Kemp did not relinquish the position until after the election.

 Accusations were also leveled at Kemp with regards to the purging of voter rolls that was done under his oversight.
-Removing names from voter rolls is a common practice in the case of voters who are deceased or have moved out of state, but since 2017, the practice has spiked in Georgia.
+Removing names from voter rolls is a common practice in the case of voters who are deceased or have moved out of state, but since 2017, the practice had spiked in Georgia.
 Due to strict voting rules in Georgia, tens of thousands of citizens lost their right to vote because of otherwise trivial issues, such as small differences between pieces of identification or insufficiently similar signatures.
 Kemp was accused of using the voter roll purge as a tactic to disenfranchise more than half a million people, predominantly African-Americans, which has been likened to voter suppression.